Jacinta Allan

-Jacinta Marie Allan (born 19 September 1973) is an Australian politician serving as the 29th and current deputy premier of Victoria since June 2022.
-She is a member of the Victorian Branch of the Australian Labor Party and has been a member of the Victorian Legislative Assembly (MLA) since 1999 for the division of Bendigo East.
-Allan is the longest serving Victorian female minister in the state's history, and currently the most senior sitting member of the Assembly.
+Jacinta Marie Allan (born 19 September 1973) is an Australian politician serving as the 49th and current premier of Victoria since 2023.
+She has been the leader of the Victorian Labor Party since 2023 and has been a member of the Victorian Legislative Assembly for the district of Bendigo East since 1999.
+She previously served as the 29th deputy premier of Victoria from 2022 to 2023.
+Allan is the longest-serving female minister in Victorian state history and currently the most senior sitting member of the Assembly.

-A member of a prominent Bendigo political family, she is the granddaughter of the late Bendigo Trades Hall Council President William Allan.